stdombek/docs/content/en/docs/Acquisitions/Receiving/_index.md

 ## Receiving a piece

 Receiving a piece confirms that the ordered material arrived at the library.
+If an item record was created as a result of the corresponding POL's **Create inventory** setting, the act of receiving the corresponding piece(s) will also update the item record(s).
+A major update is to the item's status, which will transition from 'On order' to 'In process'.
+Once the item processing has concluded, a staff member should check the item in using the **Check in** app to complete the technical services workflow.
+This will check for any open requests on the item or update the item status to 'Available' if the material is not needed to fill a request.

 There are two ways to receive a piece: